Planet-Peanut/planet-peanut-api/README.md

 ## Description

 This project is a simple API built with NestJS and MongoDB Atlas for managing users.
-The project is a simple CRUD API based of an app called "Planet Peanut".
+It is a simple CRUD API for an app called "Planet Peanut".

 ## API Documentation